 Since 1998 annual benefit road race held in September on the UConn Health campus.
-The South Park Road Race is the largest fundraiser for the UConn School of Medicine and Dental Medicine Outreach Clinics at the South Park Inn Homeless Shelter in Hartford.
+The South Park Road Race is the largest fundraiser for the UConn Schools of Medicine and Dental Medicine Outreach Clinics at the South Park Inn Homeless Shelter in Hartford.
 Contributions to the road race provide the funds for the medical equipment and medications necessary to run the clinics, which serve over 750 patients a year.

 Dr. Steven M. Lepowsky